|

 Yellowstone National Park – Wyoming

 The first national park in the United States to open was Yellowstone National Park in the early 1870s.
-Today, it’s still one of the most visited national parks, with over 3 million visitors annually.
+Today, it’s still one of the most visited, with over 3 million visitors annually.

 With a few days in Yellowstone, you can enjoy a hugely diverse landscape with things like geysers, hot springs, open prairies, and towering mountains.